Work Injuries and Illnesses by Race or Ethnic Origin

 Nonfatal Trends

 Unfortunately, nonfatal occupational data by race or ethnic origin are also limited and are of low statistical quality.
-The first major issue with current nonfatal data is that employers fail to report to the BLS race or ethnic origin for 45% of cases involving days away from work.
+The first major issue with current nonfatal data is that employers fail to report to the BLS race or ethnic origin for 48% of cases involving days away from work and 51% of cases involving days away from work, restricted activity, or job transfer.
 Because so many of the cases lack race or ethnic origin information, the true distribution of nonfatal cases by race or ethnic origin is unknown.
-Although current estimates show that white workers account for 32% of nonfatal cases involving days away from work, followed by Hispanic or Latino workers (13%), Black or African-American workers (9%), and Asian workers (2%), it is not known how the distribution would shift if all cases included race or ethnic origin information.
-With this caveat in mind, current trends show the number of nonfatal cases involving days away from work increased 71% among Asian workers from 2019 to 2020, increased 40% among Black or African-American workers, increased 27% among Hispanic or Latino workers, and increased 22% among White workers.
+Although current estimates show that White workers account for 28% of nonfatal cases involving days away from work, followed by Hispanic or Latino workers (13%), Black or African-American workers (8%), and Asian workers (1.5%), it is not known how the distribution would shift if all cases included race or ethnic origin information.
+With this caveat in mind, current trends show the number of nonfatal cases involving days away from work decreased among all groups from 2021-2022 to 2023-2024.
+Native Hawaiian or Pacific Islander workers experienced the largest percent decrease (-40%), followed by Black or African-American workers (-23%) and White workers (-22%).
+However, these observed decreases may be partially accounted for by 48.3% of cases missing race or ethnic origin information in 2023-2024 compared to 47.8% in 2021-2022.

 The second major issue regarding current nonfatal data is that injury rates by race or ethnic origin are unreported by BLS.
 Without nonfatal case rate information, there is no way to assess the injury and illness risk faced by workers of different race or ethnic origin groups.
 This lack of information is in contrast to other demographic data made available by BLS.
 Injury and illness rates are reported for both worker sex and age.